-Association of Fundraising Professionals - "Advancing Ethical and Effective Fundraising Worldwide"
+Association of Fundraising Professionals - "Advancing Ethical and Effective Fundraising Worldwide" Search for local chapters.

 Foundation Center "We deliver knowledge, transparency, and expert guidance to fundraisers and grant makers solving social problems through philanthropy.
 Here's a quick look at how we can help you."